-The school closures, and reduced entry, appear to amplify the direct sorting significantly.
-The magnitude of the indirect effect highlights how important the more elastic segment - the private sector - is to calculating the effects of policies on the public sector.
+important the more elastic segment - the private sector - is to calculating the effects of policies on the public sector.
 An analysis that did not account for changes in the market structure would have predicted a significantly smaller enrollment jump from the reform.

-On the supply side, we estimate that 24% of Catholic schools, 61% of non-Catholic religious schools, and 77% of non-religious schools will remain open regardless of demand (Table 9).
+On the supply side, we estimate that 1% of Catholic schools, 60% of non-Catholic religious schools, and 55% of non-religious schools will remain open regardless of demand (Table 6).
 These differences reflect differences in exit rates for small schools across these religious categories.
-We estimate that the average Catholic school requires 21 students per elementary grade and 25 students per middle grade to stay open.
-For non-Catholic religious schools, we get slightly higher estimates (28 and 35), which may reflect that many Catholic parishes considerably subsidize their schools.49
+We estimate that the average Catholic school requires 21 students per elementary grade and 30 students per middle grade to stay open.
+For non-Catholic religious schools, we get a slightly higher middle estimate (47), which may reflect that many Catholic parishes considerably subsidize their schools.45